Criticism of capitalism: Inefficiency, irrationality, and unpredictability

 Some opponents criticize capitalism's inefficiency.
 They note a shift from pre-industrial reuse and thriftiness before capitalism to a consumer-based economy that pushes "ready-made" materials.
 It is argued that a sanitation industry arose under capitalism that deemed trash valueless—a significant break from the past when much "waste" was used and reused almost indefinitely.
-In the process, critics say, capitalism has created a profit driven system based on selling as many products as possible.
+In the process, critics say, capitalism has created a profit-driven system based on selling as many products as possible.
 Critics relate the "ready-made" trend to a growing garbage problem in which, as of 2008, 4.5 pounds of trash are generated per person each day (compared to 2.7 pounds in 1960).
 Anti-capitalist groups with an emphasis on conservation include eco-socialists and social ecologists.

 Planned obsolescence has been criticized as a wasteful practice under capitalism.
 By designing products to wear out faster than need be, new consumption is generated.
 This would benefit corporations by increasing sales while at the same time generating excessive waste.
 A well-known example is the charge that Apple designed its iPod to fail after 18 months.
 Critics view planned obsolescence as wasteful and an inefficient use of resources.
 Other authors such as Naomi Klein have criticized brand-based marketing for putting more emphasis on the company's name-brand than on manufacturing products.

-Some economists, most notably Marxian economists, argue that the system of perpetual capital accumulation leads to irrational outcomes and a mis-allocation of resources as industries and jobs are created for the sake of making money as opposed to satisfying actual demands and needs.
+Some economists, most notably Marxian economists, argue that the system of perpetual capital accumulation leads to irrational outcomes and a misallocation of resources, as industries and jobs are created for the sake of making money rather than satisfying actual demands and needs.